sgalbert818/price-tracker/README.md

-# price-tracker: serverless web scraper

-# live demo
+# Price-Tracker: Serverless Web Scraper

 https://main.dsrqd59wkn2z0.amplifyapp.com/

-# overview
+# Overview

 This project is a serverless web scraper designed to track product prices from various e-commerce websites.
 Users can input a URL, and the scraper will retrieve the product information, storing it in a DynamoDB database.
 Using AWS Lambda, the scraper runs every 24 hours to check for price drops and notifies users accordingly.

-# technologies used
+# Technologies Used

 Frontend: React
 Backend: Flask (Python)